KEYNOTE SPEAKERS

 The second part of the lecture will discuss the mechanisms behind mandibular jumps and the possible dental interferences that may influence them.

-Dr. Sameshima, DDS, PhD
+A.Prof.
+Sameshima, DDS, PhD

 CV